NeonGraal/PlantUmlClassDiagramGenerator/tools/csharp-to-plantuml/README.md

   Specify accessibiliies of members to ignore, with a comma separated list. (ex. 'private,protected,protected internal')
 - __csharp2plantuml.excludePath__
   Specify exclude file or directory paths (relative to the \"InputPath\"), with a comma separated list. (ex. 'obj,Properties\\AssemblyInfo.cs')
-- __csharp2plantuml.createAssociation__
+- __csharp2plantuml.fields__
-  Create object associations from references of fields and properites.
+  Create object associations from references of fields and properties.
+- __csharp2plantuml.constructor__
+  Create object associations from references of constructor parameters.

 ## Known Issues

 ## Release Notes
+### 1.1.0
+Add Feature that create object associations from references of constructor parameters.

 ### 1.0.0
 Add Feature that create object associations from references of fields and properties.